yxing6/ENPH353_Lab3/README.md

 ```
 When construction more advanced launch files with conditionals and environment variables consult the official [roslaunch xml](http://wiki.ros.org/roslaunch/XML) documentation.

-**Instructor Checkin** Demonstrate that you are able to launch a world file with a track texture.
+**Instructor Check-in** Demonstrate to an instructor that you are able to launch a world file with a track texture.

 ### Creating a simulated robot